doubleedesign/comet-components/docs-site/docs/development-core/setup.md

 This is to wrap test pages with the required opening and closing HTML.

 :::warning
 The above `php.ini` config affects all local sites using the same instance of PHP.
-So you'll want to comment this out when working on other projects.
+Ensure your wrapper files contain checks to ensure they don't affect other sites.
 :::

 ## Ensure test pages load